-- In the first post Jason Schukraft lays the conceptual framework for the rest of the series, outlining different theories of welfare and moral status and the relationship between the two.
+- The first post outlines the conceptual framework for the rest of the series, and summarizes different theories of welfare and moral status.

-- In the second post, he compares two methodologies for measuring capacity for welfare and moral status.
+- The second post compares two methodologies for measuring capacity for welfare and moral status.

-- In the third post, he describes what the subjective experience of time is, why it matters, and why it’s plausible that there are morally significant differences in the subjective experience of time across species.
+- The third post describes the subjective experience of time, why it matters, and why it’s plausible that there are morally significant differences in this experience across species.

-- In the fourth post, he explores critical flicker-fusion frequency as a potential proxy for the subjective experience of time.
+- The fourth post examines critical flicker-fusion frequency as a potential proxy for the subjective experience of time.